How to Become an Iowa Notary

 Are you interested in becoming an Iowa notary?
 Are you interested in generating extra income, starting your own Iowa notary business, adding a notary title to your resume, or helping people in your community?
 The State of Iowa appoints notaries to serve the public as unbiased impartial witnesses to document signing.
 Becoming a notary in Iowa is a straightforward process, and as long as you meet the eligibility requirements listed below, you can apply to become an Iowa notary.
 The American Association of Notaries has been helping individuals become notaries since 1994.

 - The process to become an Iowa notary

-To become an Iowa notary public, a person must meet all of the requirements listed below:
+To become a notary in Iowa, a notary applicant must meet all of the following requirements:

 - Be a citizen or permanent legal resident of the United States

-- Be a resident of the State of Iowa, or a non-resident of a state bordering Iowa who has a place of employment or maintains a business in the State of Iowa
+- Be a resident of or have a place of employment or practice in Iowa

 - Be able to read and write English

 - Not be disqualified to receive a commission under Section 9B.23